Vuelta a San Juan: Bennett takes final stage, Anacona secures overall – VeloNews.com

 “I’m really happy,” said Bennett.
 “We came here looking for a stage win and it was good for the morale to start the season by taking a win in my first stage race.”

-After the surprise breakaway win of stage 6, the bunch was careful to monitor breakaways, and it took the first 40 kilometers of the 141km stage for a group to go clear.
+After the surprise breakaway win of stage 6, the bunch was careful to monitor groups going clear, and it took the first 40 kilometers of the 141km stage for a break to form.

 The break of Julen Amezqueta (Caja Rural – Seguros RGA), Carlos Barbero (Movistar), Daniel Díaz (Municipalidad de Pocito), Sergio Aguirre (Municipalidad de Rawson Somos Todos) and Fabio Duarte (Medellin) gained only one minute on the peloton, which was being led by Bora-Hansgrohe, Team Dimension Data, and UAE-Team Emirates, working for Bennett, Mark Cavendish, and Fernando Gaviria respectively.